brycon2/brycon2/README.md

 ## Current Projects on Github
-- [In-progress] Determining potential drug effectiveness for reducing stomach acidity using a k-nearest neighbor model and a  weighted decision tree.
-Computed in Google Colab in Python.
+- [[GitHub](https://github.com/brycon2/GastricDrugBioactivity), [Web App](https://brycon2-gastricdrugbioactivity-app-gn1jup.streamlitapp.com/)] Determining potential drug effectiveness for reducing stomach acidity using a k-nearest neighbor model and a  weighted decision tree.
+Computed using Google Colab in Python.
+- [[GitHub](https://github.com/brycon2/PancreaticAdenocarcinomaGenetics), [HTML RMD File](https://brycon2.github.io/PancreaticAdenocarcinomaGenetics/)] Investigating how genes are regulated in pancreatic adenocarinoma tissue compared to normal healthy tissue.
+Completed in R.
-- [In-progress] Investigating the Lead-Crime relationship with NYCHealth data and NYPD Crime data from the early 2000's to 2019.
-Data carpentry and analysis were all done in R.
+- [GitHub] Investigating the Lead-Crime relationship with NYCHealth data and NYPD Crime data from the early 2000's to 2019.
+Data carpentry and analysis all done in R.
-- [In-progress] Creating a dashboard to visualize Connecticut municipality warrant data by scraping publicly released documents in Python.
+- [GitHub] Creating a dashboard to visualize Connecticut municipality warrant data by scraping publicly released documents in Python.

 <br/>
+* Note: Completed projects may still require some stylistic touch-ups but the work is done.

 ## Languages and Tools
 <div align="center">